packit/agile/docs/kanban.md

 This label helps us gather cards to be discussed in weekly architecture meetings.

+### Story points

+Despite using Kanban, we use the Fibonnacci sequence numbers as story points similarly to Scrum to estimate the card's complexity, uncertanity and effort.
+As described in the [section about Refinement meeting](meetings#refinement), the main purpose of the sizing in our team is to brought up discussion and find differences in task understanding.
+As with regular Kanban where all the cards are made similar in time, we split all cards that can take more than a few days by not allowing cards with more than 5 story points.

+#### Story point scale

+This is how we think about the scale:

+- `1`: Very simple card done in a few hours.
+Everything is clear and straightforward.
+No unknown at all.
+- `2`: Easy card, a bit of thought required, but the ask is clear, well defined and should take one a day.
+Nothing unexpected is not expected.
+- `3`: Average task requiring a couple of days to finish.
+A bit of unknown is possible but usually does not require much interaction with anyone else and the outcome is clearly defined.
+- `5`: Well-defined but complex card that can take a week to finis h.
+Can spread across multiple projects, usually requires some extra discussion and updating as part of the review process.
+- `8`: This is a complex task that can take someone more than a week to finish.
+We avoid such cards since such cards usually contains a lot of unknowns and can easily take multiple weeks to finish for real.

 #### Action items / for discussion (Section to be removed before merging.)

 ##### To remove: